Eritrean–Ethiopian War: Stalemate and military buildup (Mid-1998 – February 1999)

-There was then a lull as both sides mobilized huge forces along their common border and dug extensive trenches.
 Both countries spent several hundred million dollars on new military equipment.
 This was despite the peace mediation efforts by the Organization of African Unity (OAU) and a US/Rwanda peace plan that was in the works.
 The US/Rwanda proposal was a four-point peace plan that called for withdrawal of both forces to pre-June 1998 positions.
-Eritrea refused, and instead demanded the demilitarization of all disputed areas along the common border, to be overseen by a neutral monitoring force, and direct talks.
+Eritrea refused and instead demanded the demilitarization of all disputed areas along the common border, to be overseen by a neutral monitoring force, and direct talks.